yangj56/cms-turbo-nextjs/README.md

 - `packages/config`: Shared configuration files
 - `packages/types`: Shared TypeScript types

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors

-- Your Name - Initial work

 ## 🙏 Acknowledgments